-If you’ve ever been frustrated by a broadband or landline fault that left you without service or an engineer who failed to turn up to an appointment, you’ll be pleased to learn that some providers will soon be required to automatically compensate us when problems occur as part of a new scheme introduced by Ofcom.
+If you’ve ever been frustrated by a broadband or landline fault that left you without service, or an engineer who failed to turn up to an appointment, you’ll be pleased to learn that some providers will soon be required to automatically compensate us when problems occur.

 Anyone with a residential broadband service could qualify for a payment.
 But when does broadband compensation begin, when and how does it pay out and how much could you receive?
 In this guide, we’ll explain everything you need to know about the forthcoming automatic broadband and landline compensation scheme.

 When did automatic compensation start?

 The automatic compensation scheme is due to begin in early 2019.
 Ofcom says it will be monitoring the progress and review it after a year to ensure it’s working as planned.

 The compensation scheme is voluntary, however so far BT, Virgin Media, Sky, TalkTalk and Zen Internet have agreed to join, and together these providers account for around 90% of residential broadband customers in the UK.